Boothbay Harbor Area Activities for Everyone

 There is truly something for everyone amongst the shops, art galleries, boutiques, and merchants in Boothbay Harbor.
 If you're not a shopper but find yourself downtown with time to spare, you can almost always find ice cream to enjoy or people to watch.
 Our usual walks around town give us some favorite establishments noted here, starting from the bottom of our hill.

-- Find home decor and gifts and art at Coastal Interiors and Abacus Gallery.
+- Find cool coastal home decor, gifts and art at Casual Interiors and Abacus Gallery.

-- Visit Memorial Library's Used Bookstore to find your next bit of leisurely reading.
+- Visit Boothbay Harbor Memorial Library's Used Bookstore to find your next bit of leisurely reading.

 - Artistic offerings abound - start at the Boothbay Region Art Foundation, then cross the footbridge to see our friends at Joy to the Wind Gallery.
 First Friday art walks are a great way to visit with artists and tour studios!